 Advanced Search

-Poem by Minamoto Shigeyuki: The Maidservant Okiku (Koshimoto Okiku), from the series Ogura Imitations of One Hundred Poems by One Hundred Poets (Ogura nazorae hyakunin isshu)
+Poem by Minamoto no Shigeyuki: The Maidservant Okiku (Koshimoto Okiku), from the series Ogura Imitations of One Hundred Poems by One Hundred Poets (Ogura nazorae hyakunin isshu)

 「小倉擬百人一首 源重之 こしもとお菊」